 equipment is enclosed and operates under negative air pressure with the process air routed through redundant carbon filters to remove mercury

-Two mercury recovery facilities
+Three mercury recovery/reclamation facilities

 (pdf), one of which also has mercury reclamation capabilities, have been permitted under Chapter 62-737, F.A.C.
 As a result of Florida's

 disposal prohibitions on lamps and these facilities' efforts to market their services, more than 25% of the lamps estimated to have been